Groupe1Rim/DetectoRIM/README.md

 ### Usage

-To create chimeria use chimerator.py :
+To create chimeria use Chimerator.py :

-``python chimerator.py``
+``python Chimerator.py``

 ### Output files

 A successful Chimerator.py run will generate differents files :

-- A number of chimeras equivalent to the number of homologous zones between each parent
+- A number of chimeras in fasta file equivalent to the number of homologous zones between each parent
+- A text file with the percentage of membership for each parent for each chimera
 - A .csv file containing for each chimera the percentage of membership in each parent

 ### Warning

 Be careful, if the two sequences studied are genetically close, this can result in the creation of a large number of chimeras.
 So make sure you have enough memory on your hard drive.

+## Create final sequene from consensus sequence

+To create a final mix sequence you have to use Consensusator.py First you have to aligned the 2 consensus sequences on the Mauve tool

+### Input files

+Consensusator.py needs .backbone output file from a Mauve alignment and the two aligned sequences

+.backbone output file must be in text format and sequences files must be in Fasta format

+### Usage

+To create final sequence use Consensusator.py :

+``python Consensusator.py``

+### Output files

+A successful Consensusator.py run will generate :
+- A final sequence in fasta format

 ## Authors